tvmb/megazord/README.md

  -d, --dir <dir>: Directory to be processed (should be structured as created by `init` command) -o, --out <out>: Output directory
  -v, --version: Output the version number
- -l, --lang <lang>: Language file to be processed
- -w, --watch: Watch for changes
+ -l, --lang <lang>: Language file to be processed, eg. "en" or "es" -w, --watch: Watch for changes
 ```